SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit3EssayOutlineForSushuJack.md

 Both of these factors would not exist because without the advent of the advanced military technologies brought by industrialization.

-## Increase of free-trade and private production
+## Increase and weaponization of free-trade and private production brought wealth to the state